diondokter/device-driver/memory.md

 - Thus this combined register is **little endian (LE)**

 Bit order
+- Depends on the hardware settings of the SPI.
+We set it to most significant bit first to match the datasheet.
 - The 0th bit is the last and least significant one of the byte
 - Thus this is **Least Significant Bit 0 (LSB0)**